xiaobai-pan/cJSON/README.md

 >  copies of the Software, and to permit persons to whom the Software is
 >  furnished to do so, subject to the following conditions:
 >
->  The above copyright notice and this permission notice shall be included i
+>  The above copyright notice and this permission notice shall be included in
 >  all copies or substantial portions of the Software.
 >
 >  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR